We spoke to 15 known industry experts and asked them about the SEO strategies and tools that they recommend to increase traffic organically.

 Graeme Watt is the online strategy manager for The Zen Agency which is a digital agency in Glasgow, Scotland.

-In order to get traffic to the website through SEO you must do a variety of things including:
+In order to get organic traffic to the website through SEO you must do a variety of things including:

 - Keyword research;